You are here:

 Generally, when people injure a meniscus, they feel some pain, particularly when the knee is straightened.
 If the pain is mild, the person may continue moving.
 Severe pain may occur if a fragment of the meniscus catches between the femur and the tibia.
 Swelling may occur soon after injury if there is damage to blood vessels.
 Swelling may also occur several hours later if there is inflammation of the joint lining (synovium).
 Sometimes, an injury that occurred in the past but was not treated becomes painful months or years later, particularly if the knee is injured a second time.
 After any injury, the knee may click, lock, feel weak, or give way.
 Although symptoms of meniscal injury may disappear on their own, they frequently persist or return and require treatment.

-In addition to listening to your description of the onset of pain and swelling, the doctor may perform a physical examination and take x rays of the knee.
+In addition to listening to your description of the onset of pain and swelling, the doctor may perform a physical examination and request x rays or an ultrasound of the knee.
 An MRI may be recommended to confirm the diagnosis.
 Occasionally, the doctor may use arthroscopy to help diagnose a meniscal tear.

 If the tear is minor and the pain and other symptoms go away, the doctor may recommend a muscle-strengthening program.
 The following exercises are designed to build up the quadriceps and hamstring muscles and increase flexibility and strength after injury to the meniscus: